 This is particularly valuable when it comes to discovering whether some of your candidates are part of the 85 percent of individuals that lie on a resume.

 It's practically impossible to discover whether a candidate's resume is a true representation of their skills without using a pre-employment skills test.
 This is especially true if you take a high-volume approach to hiring.

 On average, corporate job openings attract 250 resumes.
 By using pre-employment skills tests you can significantly streamline the hiring process and narrow down your candidates without wasting time and resources.
 It is an easy and inexpensive way to weed out the many unqualified applicants and resume spammers who apply for your job openings.

 Hiring a candidate might take between a few days and four months.
 Pre-employment skills tests help to keep this figure low, by leveraging pre-existing tests created by experts to narrow their candidate pool down to the most qualified applicants right off the bat.

-These assessments help your hiring team focus on the top candidates by automatically ranking each candidates so that your hiring team can review, rank, and sort your entire candidate pool in a matter of mouse clicks.
+These assessments help your hiring team focus on the top candidates by automatically ranking each candidate so that your hiring team can review, rank, and sort your entire candidate pool in a matter of mouse clicks.

 Recruiters looking to hire better candidates use pre-employment skills tests to analyze their skill sets.
 Searching for top talent based only on a resume can be difficult because many candidates fabricate their experience or embellish their skills.

 Even if your candidate pool is made up of upright, honest individuals, research shows that experience doesn’t predict a new hire’s skills.

 In fact, the data show that multi-measure tests (tests that include a mix of the test types mentioned above) are the best at predicting on-the-job success when compared to reference checks, job experience, or any tests type on their own.